-Take a Day Off to Improve Your Life Self
+Take a Day Off to Enjoy Your Life [Regularly]

 Take a day off.